cakephp/docs/en/plugins.rst

 A plugin can have Components, Helpers and Behaviors just like a regular CakePHP application.
-You can even create plugins that consist only of Components, Helpers or Behaviors which can be a great way to build reusable components that can easily be dropped into any project.
+You can even create plugins that consist only of Components, Helpers or Behaviors which can be a great way to build reusable components that can be dropped into any project.

 Building these components is exactly the same as building it within a regular application, with no special naming convention.